9dots/9dots.io-pages/Ojehzk2.md

   - "9dots-OjeYvCL"
 org: 9dots
 title: Cardboard Robots
-blurb: "Students will learn about creating blueprints, fixed and moveable parts, circuits, and budgeting through a hands own engineering project."
+blurb: "Students will learn about creating blueprints, fixed and moveable parts, circuits, and budgeting through a hands on engineering project."
 id: "9dots-Ojehzk2"

 ---